*Disclaimer: Do not read any further, and especially do not attempt any of the procedures described below.

 Good job!
 You just made three color-making inputs.
 (R)ed, (G)reen, and (B)lue.
 (RGB)

-at this point, you can probably fire this thing up and get some results just from touching the wires with your fingers and making some colors (maybe).
-You could also just connect some jacks to these wires and be done.
+at this point, you can probably fire this thing up and get some results just from touching the wires with your fingers and making some colors (maybe). you could also just connect some jacks to these wires and be done. don’t forget to ground the sleeves of your jacks to the CHA/V.

 there are tons of designs for these oscillators online. this is the simplest design: